andyduke/easy_layout/package/README.md

 # EasyLayout

-A set of widgets that make it easy to create a layout with specified spacing between child widgets.
+A set of widgets that make it easy to create a layout system with a specified spacing between child widgets.
+Spacings can be inherited by nested widgets.

 ## Getting Started